lkarinja/WordPress-WC-Default-Reset-Quantity/README.md

 # WordPress-WC-Default-Reset-Quantity
-Resets products with attribute 'default_reset_quantity' to a specified default quantity, or zero otherwise
+Sets products with 'default_reset_quantity' attribute to a specified quantity, sets all other products to quantity 0, and ignores products with 'do_not_reset_quantity' attribute.